Best Massage Gun for Bodybuilders and Weightlifting

 LEARN MORE Check out our hands-on Achedaway Pro review.

-The Opove Apex is the second-best device on our list as far as high amplitude goes.
+The new Opove M3 Pro 2 is the second-best device on our list as far as high amplitude goes.

 If the 2 picks above seem a bit expensive, this is the reprieve you want.
 It doesn’t have as much power as any of the two we just looked at – only about 45lbs. – but it has a lot else going for it.